orion-rs/orion/SECURITY.md

 [1] Wiping sensitive memory is performed on a best-effort approach.
 However, sensitive memory being wiped or not leaked, cannot be guaranteed.
 See more in the [wiki](https://github.com/orion-rs/orion/wiki/Security#memory).

 ### Supported versions
-Currently, only the latest version, released on [crates.io](https://crates.io/crates/orion), recieves testing and is supported with security fixes.
+Currently, only the latest version, released on [crates.io](https://crates.io/crates/orion), receives testing and is supported with security fixes.

 There is no guarantee that a version, containing a security fix, will be SemVer-compatible to the previous one.